ddarriba/prottest3/README.md

 News!
 --------

+25/10/2015 - ProtTest 3.4.1 is out.
+It includes the following updates:

+    Fixed bug with number of categories which might induce an error with certain PhyML versions.
+    Removed dependency on WriterOutputStream class.

 23/01/2014 - ProtTest 3.4 is out.
 It includes the following updates:

     Fixed problem while trying to execute ProtTest from outside its home directory.